Al Smith (cartoonist): Biography

-“Born in Brooklyn, I became an orphan at age four.
+Born in Brooklyn, I became an orphan at age four.
 My boyhood was like an Horatio Alger story.
 Shoeshine boy after school, made 60 cents a week.
 Quit that to become butcherboy at $1 a week.
 Loved to draw and make people laugh.
 Could not afford lessons.
 Loved vaudeville.
 Might have tried acting career if I hadn’t married. ...
-I was too young for the First World War and too old for the Second.”
+I was too young for the First World War and too old for the Second.

 Bud Fisher appeared to lose all interest in his Mutt and Jeff strip during the 1930s, and after Fisher's assistant Ed Mack died in 1932, the job of creating the strip fell to Al Smith.
 The strip retained Fisher's signature until his death, however, and not until December 7, 1954, was the strip signed by Smith.

 In the introduction to Forever Nuts: The Early Years of Mutt & Jeff, comic strip historian Allan Holtz gave the following reason for the strip's longevity and demise:

 The strip's waning circulation got a shot in the arm in the 1950s when President Eisenhower sang its praises, and then again in the 1970s when a nostalgia craze swept the nation.
 It took the 1980s, a decade focused on the here and now, and a final creative change on the strip when even Al Smith had had enough, to finally allow the strip the rest it had deserved for decades.

 Smith continued to draw the strip until 1980, when George Breisacher took over for its final two years.
 Smith also drew the strips Rural Delivery and Cicero's Cat, the topper strip accompanying Mutt and Jeff.

 Beginning in 1951, Smith ran his own syndicate, the Al Smith Feature Service, which distributed his own strips — Rural Delivery, Remember When, and The Bumbles — as well as those of other cartoonists.
 Smith served as president of the National Cartoonists Society in 1967–1969.

 In 1980, Smith retired to Rutland, Vermont.
 He died on November 24, 1986, in a nursing home.

 Awards

-Al Smith received the National Cartoonists Society's Humor Comic Strip Award in 1968 for his work on Mutt and Jeff.
+Smith received the National Cartoonists Society's Humor Comic Strip Award in 1968 for his work on Mutt and Jeff.